richardwilkes/gcs_master_library/Library/Markdown/Help/Scripting.md

 ### Properties for trait

+- `id: string`: The object ID.
+- `parentID: string`: The parent's object ID.
 - `name: string`: The name.
-- `kind: string`: The kind of trait, one of 'trait', 'group', 'alternative abilities', 'ancestry', 'attributes', or 'meta trait'.
+- `kind: string`: The kind of container, one of 'group', 'alternative abilities', 'ancestry', 'attributes', or 'meta trait'.
 - `levels: fixed`: The levels, if any.
 - `tags: Array<string>`: The associated tags.
+- `container: boolean`: If true, this trait is a container.
+- `hasChildren: boolean`: If true, this trait has children.

+### Methods for trait

-- `children: Array<trait>`: The contained children.
-May not be filled in if it wasn't requested.
+- `children(): Array<trait>`: The contained children.
+- `find(name: string, tag: string): Array<trait>`: Returns the traits within the hierarchy of this trait that match the given 'name' and have the given 'tag', case-insensitively.
+When matching, an empty or undefined value passed in will match everything.

 ## weight